jayasree83/Airflow_Orchestration/README.md

 ![image](https://github.com/user-attachments/assets/5d1bd832-0799-4559-8b0d-d9457784d34f)

 # DAG Overview
-- Extract Data: Fetch property listing data from the Zillow API.
+- **Extract Data**: Fetch property listing data from the Rapid API.
-- Load Data to S3: Upload the extracted JSON data to an S3 bucket for storage.
+- **Load Data to S3**: Upload the extracted JSON data to an S3 bucket for storage.
-- Check File Presence in S3: Ensure that the file has been successfully uploaded to S3.
+- **Check File Presence in S3**: Ensure that the file has been successfully uploaded to S3.
-- Transfer Data to Redshift: Load the data from S3 into an Amazon Redshift table for further querying and analysis.
+- **Transfer Data to Redshift**: Load the data from S3 into an Amazon Redshift table for further querying and analysis.
 The workflow is orchestrated by Apache Airflow, which provides a rich set of features for scheduling, monitoring, and managing the tasks involved in the data pipeline.

 # Configuration